RocketSoftware/uniface-ux/src/ux/framework/README.md

 ## Overview

 The **UX Widget Framework** provides reusable functional building blocks, called Workers.
 Workers allow widget developers to construct widget JS classes in a consistent and productive way.
 The UX Widget Framework takes care of the lifecycle methods of the UX Interface, allowing developers to focus on functionality.

 Each widget has a unique DOM structure.
-Accompanied by CSS and events this makes up the look and feel of the widget; the UX or User eXperience.
-Simple widgets have a simple structure, often just a single HTML element and a single event, whereas complex (entity) widgets have a large complex structure of nested HTML elements with many events, but the concept is the same.
+Accompanied by CSS and events this makes up the look and feel of the widget; the UX or User experience.
+Simple widgets may have a structure consisting of a single HTML element and a single event, whereas complex (entity) widgets typically contain a large complex structure of nested HTML elements with many events, but the concept is the same.

 By using the UX Widget Framework, the DOM structure is defined using Workers.
 There are Element Workers, Attribute Workers, and Trigger Workers.
-By nesting Workers into a structure, the Workers describe the widget’s DOM structure logically.
-Each Worker takes parameters to fine-tune the Worker’s behaviour and how it is bound to Uniface properties, the field value, error handling, and (web) triggers.
+By nesting Workers into a structure, these Workers are organized hierarchically to build the widget’s structure in a logically.
+Each Worker can be configured through parameters that control its behavior, including how it binds to Uniface properties, handles field values, manages errors, and responds to (web)triggers.

 Uniface takes care of occurrence repetition, so there is no need for entity widgets to provide that functionality.
 Implementing the collection and occurrence widget JS class is sufficient.

-The UX Widget Framework comes with an extensive library of pre-cooked Workers, each defined as a JS Class in their own JS file, and provide functionality like:
+The UX Widget Framework comes with an extensive library of pre-built Workers, each defined as a JS Class in their own JS file, and provide functionality such as:

 - Element creation
-- Element attribute manipulation including hidden, disabled, and read-only
+- Element attribute manipulation including **hidden**, **disabled**, and **readonly**
 - Field value binding including value-changed handling
 - Validation and Format Error visualization
 - UI Blocking to avoid race conditions – see doc on scope-endscope